 Przybylski brings up that different variables, for example, the parental ability to bear the cost of video game consoles, could be affecting his subjects’ general happiness.
 In any case, the article offers great guidelines for concerned parents.

-For parents that believe their children should socially benefit from video games, a strict limit of one hour of video games each day should be considered.
+For parents who believe their children should socially benefit from video games, a strict limit of one hour of video games each day should be considered.
 Anything over one hour and under three puts gamers on a level playing field with non-gamers regarding satisfaction and social benefits.

 All things considered, permitting your child to play somewhere in the range of one and three hours of the day doesn’t appear to particularly hurt them by the same token.
 Except if your child plays for over three hours every day, the video games aren’t causing any damage.